 Exams and Tests

-To confirm the diagnosis, the doctor or nurse may need to directly measure the pressure in the compartment.
-This is done using a needle attached to a pressure meter, which is placed into the body area.
-The test must be done during and after an activity that causes pain.
+The health care provider will perform a physical exam and ask about the symptoms, focusing on the affected area.
+To confirm the diagnosis, the provider may need to measure the pressure in the compartment.
+This is done using a needle placed into the affected body area.
+The needle is attached to a pressure meter.
+The test is done during and after an activity that causes pain.

-If a cast or bandage is causing the problem, the dressing should be loosened or cut to relieve the pressure.
+- If a cast or bandage is too tight, it should be cut or loosened to relieve the pressure

-With prompt diagnosis and treatment, the outlook is excellent that the muscles and nerves inside the compartment will recover.
+With prompt diagnosis and treatment, the outlook is excellent and the muscles and nerves inside the compartment will recover.
 However, the overall outlook is determined by the injury that led to the syndrome.

 In more severe cases, amputation may be required.

 Contact your provider right away if you have had an injury and have severe swelling or pain that does not improve with pain medicines.

 There is probably no way to prevent this condition.
 Early diagnosis and treatment helps prevent many of the complications.
 At times, fasciotomies are performed earlier to avoid compartment syndrome from occurring in the case of severe trauma.